jhill1/SEPwC.github.io/_sources/How_a_computer_works.rst.txt

     **Find what the basic commands do**

     For the list of commands above, search for each one, or use the help system, and work out what they do.
     Have a look through the options too.
-Some might not be that useful and you may neve need them, but some very useful!
+Some might not be that useful and you may never need them, but some are very useful!

 .. admonition:: Practical exercise